seirob-exemplar/self-managing-IoT-Edge-Cloud-exemplar-for-enhancing-robustness-in-environmental-monitoring/virtual_implementation/README.md

 4. Click on start button or double click on the imported machine.
 The username is “chirpstack” and the password is “admin”.
 5. Type in the CLI the command “hostname -I” to discover the ip address of the Server.
 6. Open the browser and type *server_ipaddress*:9000.
 Login on Portainer (username is “admin” and password is “adminadminadmin”), click on ‘local’, then ‘container’ and make sure that containers are running.
-7. Download *chirpstack_ws* and install the dependencies specified in *dependencies.txt*
+7. Download *chirpstack_ws* and install the dependencies specified in *dependencies.txt* (run each line separately in your terminal)
 8. Open *setup.py* in virtual_implementation/chirpstack_ws and replace the “broker_server” value with your server ip address.
 9. Run *the main.py* file, a window appears.
 Click on start AppServer, then Start gateways and in the end Start watchdog.
 Check the system behavior with the Console Log of every component.

 ## Chirpstack AppServer
-The ChirpStack AppServer installed with the Virtual Machine provides a web-interface (reachable through *server_ip_address*:8080) in which there are already the following virtual devices:
+The ChirpStack AppServer installed on the Virtual Machine provides a web-interface (reachable through *server_ip_address*:8080) in which there are already the following virtual devices:
 * 2 Gateways:
     * vGateway1
     * vGateway2